SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 ```

-#### Solving a system of equations (`NonlinearSystem`)
-- Use ModelingToolkit to solve the problem
-- introduce @parameters
-- show the f function
-- show the jacobian
-- introduce `equations`, `defaults`, and how to setup initial conditions and parameters

-#### [Practice Problem]
-- introduce remake
-- plot a solution set (do something that errors once the initial conditions are not defaulted correctly)

 ## Acausal - Component Based Modeling
 ModelingToolkit.jl enables the application of Physical Network Acausal modeling, which is a type of modeling which is component based allowing one to build models by assembling parts together from a library.
 The key to how this works is thru a simple rule of how components are connected.
-A connection must define at minimum 2 variables (*through* and *across*) which follows the rules:
+A connection must define at minimum 2 variables (*through* and *across* see [about connectors](https://docs.sciml.ai/ModelingToolkitStandardLibrary/stable/connectors/connections/) for a deeper explanation) which follows the rules:

-- connections can only be made by like connectors (i.e. same pairs of *through* and *across* variables from the same physical domain)
+- connections can only be made by *like* connectors (i.e. same pairs of *through* and *across* variables from the same physical domain)
 - *through* variables sum to zero at connection points
 - *across* variables are equal at connection points